tainacan/tainacan/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug to help us improve Tainacan
+about: Is something not working as expected?
+Report a bug
 title: ''
 labels: bug
 assignees: ''